An Aortic Aneurysm is an enlargement of the largest artery of the body (the Aorta) more than 1.5 times of its normal diameter.

 This condition is extremely dangerous, especially when the Aneurysm enlarges to more than 5cm.
 At this size, the risk of ‘bursting’ or rupture is much higher than the risk of surgically repairing it.
 If the Aneurysm ruptures, the death rate is almost 90%.
 Famous people who have died of this condition include Albert Einstein and Lucille Ball.

-Patients with a family history, hypertension and high cholesterol and those beyond the age of 65 have a higher risk of developing this condition.
+Patients with a family history, hypertension, high cholesterol and those beyond the age of 65 have a higher risk of developing this condition.

-Traditionally, open surgery to repair this condition has high risk of stroke, heart attacks and other serious complications because of the magnitude of the operation.
+Traditionally, open surgery by vascular surgeons to repair this condition has a high risk of stroke, heart attacks and other serious complications because of the magnitude of the operation.

-Increasingly over the past decade Surgeons have replaced the open repair surgery with Endovascular Aneurysm Repair or EVAR for short.
+Increasingly over the past decade vascular surgeons have replaced the open repair surgery with Endovascular Aneurysm Repair or EVAR for short.

 EVAR involves small cuts in the patient’s groins and through these cuts the stent device is deployed in the patient’s Aneurysm to seal it off and to prevent it from Rupturing.